iqbal-lab-org/py-cortex-api/README.md

 ```

 # Usage
+Inputs:
-Provide a reference genome in fasta[.gz], one or more reads file in fasta/q, and a vcf with variants
+    * a reference genome in fasta[.gz]
+    * one or more reads file in fasta/q[.gz]
-detected by cortex is produced.

-Use a list to pass in reads files, even if there is only one file.
+>Use a list to pass in reads files, even if there is only one file.

+Output:
+    A vcf with variants detected by cortex.

 ```python
 import cortex.calls as cortex